-If the selected block is protected, it is ignored and the data remains unchanged.
-No error condition is given when protected block is not erased.
+If any selected blocks are protected, they are ignored, and all the other selected blocks are erased.
+If all selected blocks are protected, the data remains unchanged.
+No error condition is given when protected blocks are not erased.

-During the BLOCK ERASE operation, the device ignores all commands except the ERASE SUSPEND command and the READ STATUS command.
+During the BLOCK ERASE operation, the device ignores all commands except the ERASE SUSPEND command and the READ/RESET command, which is accepted only during the timeout period.
 The operation is aborted by performing a hardware reset or powering down the device.
 In this case, data integrity cannot be ensured, and it is recommended that the aborted blocks be erased again.